Category Archives: Comedy

 My mouth salivated for something deranged, and I was not disappointed.

-I hoped that nobody in the theater was expecting something similar to La La Land (2016), also starring Stone.
+I hoped that no one in the theater was expecting something like La La Land (2016), also starring Stone.
 No disrespect intended, since I adore that film, but a story about a chirpy aspiring actress conquering Hollywood is hardly a Lanthimos storyline.

 The creative Greek director hits a home run with Bugonia while subsequently convincing Stone to shave her head and take on a bald role.